How Do Progressive Web Apps Really Compare to Native Apps?

 The app store will also be a big help in driving traffic to your new app if you utilize the categorization feature well.
 The more niche and specifically labelled your app is, the more relevant app store search results it will appear in.

-Now, a progressive web app, on the other hand, will do well in terms of web SEO as it works like any other website you’d encounter online and its contents are indexed by Google and Bing.
+A progressive web app, however, will do well in terms of web SEO as it works like any other website you’d encounter online and its contents are indexed by Google and Bing.

 As you can see in this example, the Financial Times PWA looks just like any other search result you’d see.
 It also gives links to relevant pages within the app.